-- Administrative inspections of the submitted fertilizer accounts for 85 inspected farms in January and February 2020: 9 holdings complied with the specific rules for derogation holdings.
-No holdings had minor violations.
-76 holdings are still under investigation (Table 3.2). - Administrative control of the submitted fertilizer accounts: 48 inspections were carried out, out of which 33 holdings complied with the rules.
-Two holdings had minor violations and 13 holdings are still under investigation (Table 3.5).
+- Administrative inspections of the submitted fertilizer accounts for 86 inspected farms in January and February 2019: 60 holdings complied with the specific rules for derogation holdings.
+Three holdings had minor violations and they received a warning.
+21 holdings are still under investigation.
+Two holdings have gone bankrupt (Table 3.2). - Administrative control of the submitted fertilizer accounts: 55 inspections were carried out, out of which 29 holdings complied with the rules and 26 holdings are still under investigation (Table 3.5).

-Inspection of compliance within the derogation year 3.3
+3.3 Inspection of compliance within the derogation year

 The farmers are required to fulfil certain conditions in order to use the derogation.
-The Danish Agricultural Agency has inspected the fulfilment of the Danish derogation conditions on derogation holdings from 2002/2003 through 2020/2021.
+The Danish Agricultural Agency has inspected the fulfilment of the Danish derogation conditions on derogation holdings from 2002/2003 through 2019/2020.
 Some conditions have to be checked on site at the farm (physical inspection), for example certain ploughing conditions, which are checked in January and February.